Sanssolvant/Java-Projects/README.md

 ATTENTION !!

-SQLBankomat.jar is connected to MySql-Database dont enter personal Information.
+SQLBankomat.jar is connected to a MySql-Database don't enter personal Information.